thecreativeepjh/Self-Teaching/README.md

             <li>Flexibility: One that is worth mentioning, is that you are not trapped into constricting coriculum.
 You can learn what you want, when you want.</li>
             <li>Improved problem solving skils: When you have to learn things for youself, you have to find solutions, and answers to your own questions.
 This is basiclly textbook problem solving skils</li>
         </ul>
+        <p>Now that we have gone over some important benifits, we should list some of the possible downsides or challeges, and ways to solve them.</p>
+        <h3>Motivation or Discipline</h3>
+        <p>When learning with a ridged platform, you find yourself not motivated to learning, often leaving things half finished.</p>
+        <p><b>Solution:</b> The best solution to this problem is either joining a program with a streak system like duolingo, or having friends join you.</p>
     </div>
     <p> </p>
     <div id='tb'>